Nuitka/Nuitka-website/doc/posts/nuitka-release-12.rst

    ``opencv-python`` is best supported in version 4.6 or higher.
 It seems e.g. that video capture is not working with 4.5 at this time.

+-  Added ``--report-template`` which can be used to provide Jinja2 templates to create custom reports, and refer to built-in reports, at this time e.g. a license reports.

 **************
  Optimization
 **************